chggr/arduino/SpectrumAnalyzer/README.md

 conversion inaccuracies.
 Therefore the prescaler value chosen (16) is the best compromise between high sampling rate but also accurate AD conversion.

+The OledDisplay.cpp class is the driver for the SSD1306 OLED screen.
+It can be used to initialize the display by sending all necessary commands according to the initialization sequence described in the data sheet.
+Additionally the class can be used to display either a plot of the samples that have been obtained for each channel, or a bar chart of the frequency contents of the signal.
+The number of columns and spacing between them is configurable.

+The users can dynamically select which plot type they would like to display on the OLED screen by pressing the tactile switch to alternate between modes of operation.
+In every loop, the software will first take samples of both right and left channels.
+According to the mode selected, it will either display a plot of the samples themselves or a bar chart of the spectrum present in the signal.
+A simple DFT (Discrete Fourier Transform) algorithm is used to calculate each frequency component.
+This algorithm is easy to understand and implement, but its runtime complexity is O(N^2).
+If this is not performant enough, we can susbtitute DFT with FFT (Fast Fourier Transform).
+The later is much more complex but significantly faster, with O(NlogN) runtime complexity.

 ### Gallery